How to Use GPT-5.2 for Video Translation [2026 Guide]

 Written by VideoDubber Team ✓ Reviewed by Souvic Chakraborty, Ph.D.

-March 15, 2026 15 mins read
+April 24, 2026 23 mins read

-OpenAI's GPT-5.2 is the top choice when your video translation cannot afford to lose nuance—whether that's humor, idioms, or the emotional arc of a story.
+OpenAI's GPT-5.2 is the top choice when your video translation cannot afford to lose nuance—whether that's humor, idioms, brand voice, or the emotional arc of a story.
 Creators and brands who need European-language quality and creative adaptation (not just word-for-word substitution) get the best results with GPT-5.2 inside VideoDubber.

 GPT-5.2 Video Translation Interface